 Rehab offers a framework for the next stages of recovery, and a safe, supportive environment in which the process can begin.
 Due to the effects of long-term cannabis use on the brain, as well as the psychological problems abuse can cause, the rehab process is built around group and individual therapy sessions.
 One form of therapy that studies have consistently shown to be useful for treating cannabis addictions and preventing relapse is Cognitive Behavioural Therapy (CBT).
 Learning process play an important role in addiction, as the user’s brain adapts to the drug and creates new cognitive pathways which alter the way they think about it.
 But these same learning processes can be harnessed in a positive way, and used to help support abstinence form the drug and prevent relapse.
-CBT helps users to recognise the patterns that have led them to use cocaine in the past, and cope with the cravings that are a part of recovery.
+CBT helps users to recognise the patterns that have led them to use cannabis in the past, and cope with the cravings that are a part of recovery.

 Another important aspect of treatment can be Group Therapy, where participants benefit from the fellowship of the group and peer support.